facebookresearch/fairscale/docs/source/api/nn/fsdp_tips.rst

 -  For best memory efficiency use ``auto_wrap`` to wrap each layer in your network with ``FSDP`` and set ``reshard_after_forward=True``
 -  For best training speed set ``reshard_after_forward=False`` (wrapping each layer is not required, but will improve speed further)
 -  If you're using ``torch.cuda.amp.autocast`` for mixed precision, that's fully compatible with the FSDP wrapper, just set ``mixed_precision=True``
--  Uf combining with `activation checkpointing <https://github.com/facebookresearch/fairscale/blob/master/fairscale/nn/misc/checkpoint_activations.py>`__, prefer ``FSDP(checkpoint_wrapper(module))`` over ``checkpoint_wrapper(FSDP(module))``.
+-  If combining with `activation checkpointing <https://github.com/facebookresearch/fairscale/blob/master/fairscale/nn/misc/checkpoint_activations.py>`__, prefer ``FSDP(checkpoint_wrapper(module))`` over ``checkpoint_wrapper(FSDP(module))``.
 The latter will result in more communication and will be slower.
 -  Results should be identical to DDP with pointwise Optimizers, e.g., Adam, AdamW, Adadelta, Adamax, SGD, etc..
 However, the sharding will